ForNeVeR/overtone/docs/cob.md

 - for each entry: entry contents

 Size of entry contents should be calculated based on the next entry offset.
-The lest entry ends where the file ends (because you cannot otherwise estimate its size).
+The last entry ends where the file ends (because you cannot otherwise estimate its size).

 Entry paths use a backslash path separator (`\`).